symfony/symfony-docs/cookbook/symfony1.rst

         __DIR__.'/../src',
     ));

-Since 2.1.5, Symfony use the Composer autoloader instead of UniversalClassLoader, you should use the ``add()`` method to register fallback namespaces:
+When Symfony use the Composer autoloader instead of UniversalClassLoader, you should use the ``add()`` method to register fallback namespaces:

 .. code-block:: php